Complexity

 summary: ClassVar[str] = 'Forbid using too many variables to unpack a tuple.'

-class TooComplexFormattedStringViolation(node, text=None, baseline=None)[source]
+final class TooComplexFormattedStringViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation